-The Series A warrants are exercisable beginning on the date of issuance, and at any time up to 5 years from the date of issuance; provided that any single exercise shall be for common shares with an aggregate exercise price of no less than CHF 25,000 (or if a holder's purchase rights shall be for common shares with an aggregate exercise price of less than CHF 25,000, such exercise may be for all of the common shares subject to purchase under the Series A warrant).
-The Series A warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us the original of a duly executed and irrevocable exercise notice accompanied by payment in full of the exercise price for the number of common shares purchased upon such exercise to a Swiss bank account in Switzerland designated by us.
-Common shares issuable upon exercise of the Series A warrants will not be issued until both the executed notice of exercise and the relevant exercise price is received by the Company.
-A holder may pre-deliver the original of the signed exercise notices to the Company to hold in escrow pending further emailed irrevocable instruction from the holder to the Company regarding how to complete the exercise notice.
+The warrants are exercisable beginning on the date of issuance, and at any time up to years from the date of issuance; provided that any single exercise shall be for common shares with an aggregate exercise price of no less than \$25,000 (or if a holder's purchase rights shall be for common shares with an aggregate exercise price of less than \$25,000, such exercise may be for all of the common shares subject to purchase under the warrant).
+The warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us the original of a duly executed and irrevocable exercise notice accompanied by payment in full of the exercise price for the number of common shares purchased upon such exercise.
+Common shares issuable upon exercise of the warrants will not be issued until both the executed notice of exercise and the relevant exercise price is received by the Company.
+A holder may pre-deliver exercise notices to the Company to hold in escrow pending further emailed irrevocable instruction from the holder to the Company regarding how to complete the exercise notice.
 The common shares will be issued out of the Company's conditional share capital.
-No fractional common shares will be issued in connection with the exercise of a Series A warrant.
+No fractional common shares will be issued in connection with the exercise of a warrant.
 In lieu of fractional shares, we will, at our option, either (i) pay the holder an amount in cash equal to the fractional amount multiplied by the market value of a common share or (ii) round up to the next whole share.
-Pursuant to Swiss law, the Company is not permitted to provide holders with the option of cashless, or net, exercises of the Series A warrants.
+Pursuant to Swiss law, the Company is not permitted to provide holders with the option of cashless, or net, exercises of the warrants.

-We have agreed to maintain an effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the Series A warrants from the date of issuance until the termination date for the Series A warrants.
-However, if at any time there is no effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the Series A warrants, a holder may not exercise the purchase rights represented by the Series A warrants unless such holder, at the time of such exercise, is an "accredited investor" as defined in Regulation D under the Securities Act, and such holder, at the Company's request, represents the same to the Company in writing.
-If a holder delivers to the Company an executed exercise notice at a time when there is no effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the Series A warrants, then the Company will pay to such holder, in cash, an amount equal to the product of (a) the volume weighted average price per share over the last full day immediately preceding the delivery of the executed exercise notice (determined in accordance with the provisions of the Series A warrant) minus the exercise price per share and (b) the number of common shares that would be issuable upon exercise pursuant to such executed exercise notice.
-The number of common shares available for purchase under the Series A warrant held by such holder will be decreased by the number of common shares that would be issuable upon exercise pursuant to such executed exercise notice.
+We have agreed to maintain an effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the warrants from the date of issuance until the termination date for the warrants.
+However, if at any time there is no effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the warrants, a holder may not exercise the purchase rights represented by the warrants unless such holder, at the time of such exercise, is an "accredited investor" as defined in Regulation D under the Securities Act, and such holder, at the Company's request, represents the same to the Company in writing.
+If a holder delivers to the Company an executed exercise notice at a time when there is no effective registration statement under the Securities Act permitting the issuance of common shares upon exercise of the warrants, then the Company will pay to such holder, in cash, an amount equal to the product of (a) the volume weighted average price per share over the last full day immediately preceding the delivery of the executed exercise notice (determined in accordance with the provisions of the warrant) minus the exercise price per share and (b) the number of common shares that would be issuable upon exercise pursuant to such executed exercise notice.
+The number of common shares available for purchase under the warrant held by such holder will be decreased by the number of common shares that would be issuable upon exercise pursuant to such executed exercise notice.